SheaPan/Olist-E-Commerce-Data-Analysis-Project/analysis/delivery.md

 # Suggestions

 1. **Monitor Late Deliveries:**
-   - Although the majority of deliveries are early, **~7% are late**, with Boa Vista (RR) having the highest percentage.
+   - Although the majority of deliveries are early, **~7% are late**, with captial city Boa Vista (Roraima) having the highest percentage.
    - Investigate root causes in this state to isolate contributing factors.

 2. **Average Delivery Times:**